Skip to Content

 View from the top of Col de la Seigne on the Tour de Mont Blanc

-Then it was across the river, through the hamlet of Ville des Glaciers, and along the small road above the river for an hour or more until we reached the village of Chapieux at the other end of the valley.
-We were thankful that we’d chosen to shorten the route outlined in the guide book, which would have taken us on a further arduous climb up to Refuge Bonhomme, while instead we had a pleasant afternoon sitting in the sunny garden of the Auberge de la Nova, where we spent the night.
+We were thankful that we’d chosen to shorten the route outlined in the guide book.
+It would have taken us on a further arduous climb up to Refuge Bonhomme.
+Instead we had a pleasant afternoon sitting in the sunny garden of the Auberge de la Nova, where we spent the night.

 Col de la Seigne on the Tour de Mont Blanc Photo: Heatheronhertravels.com